 Depending on the service provided, a range of agencies and contractors may need to be involved in the safe re-opening or expansion of face-to-face services.
 This includes:

-- Insurance providers: DHSC has sought advice from experts within the insurance broking community.
+- Insurance providers: The Department of Health and Social Care (DHSC) has sought advice from experts within the insurance broking community.
 There is no suggestion that day and respite services would not continue to be covered by their existing insurance policies.
-Organisations are, however, encouraged to speak to their insurance providers who can give advice on their individual policy.
+Organisations are however encouraged to speak to their insurance providers, who can give advice on their individual policy.

 Additional considerations for staff and volunteers

 It is important to ensure that staff and volunteers feel safe and supported within the context of all service resumption planning and their concerns and needs are considered when re-opening or expanding face-to-face support.
 Staff that have been redeployed will need to have an agreed plan for returning to day services.

 New protocols could introduce unfamiliar ways of working for staff and volunteers – this may be stressful and staff may feel more isolated.
 For example, increased online and telephone communication with families, wearing PPE, changed work patterns and alterations to typical activities.

 A 'return to work' protocol for all staff and volunteers can reassure staff of the measures being taken to minimise risk of infection and of the support in place for them as they return.